 What we’re looking for?

 Our preference is for articles that are of interest to readers and offer new insights compared to, say, the Wikipedia page for that topic.
-Your article may relate to your own research or expertise, it could be based on your visit to an ancient site, or it could be a book review.
+Your article may relate to your own research, it could be based a visit to an ancient site, or it could be a book review.

-- articles that are your own work, with the work of others in quotation marks, and with sources or references supplied at the end;
+- articles that are your own work, with the work of others in quotation marks, and with sources or references supplied at the end (ideally using the Harvard referencing system – see referencing generator).

 - if possible, images to accompany your article, which should either be your own work, or public domain / creative commons (with attribution).